ouaburst/ouache_task2/README.txt

 <Role Admin>
 - Admin page must be password protected
 - Handles login/logout
-- Password muste MD5 encrypted in the database
+- Password muste be MD5 encrypted in the database

 [Tasks]